Wildhoney/Maple.js/README.md

 <link rel="import" href="app/components/date-time/index.html" data-namespace="x" />
 ```

 By specifying the `data-namespace` attribute, you effectively prepend `x` to all custom elements imported by that document.
-Therefore if `date-time` defined a `date-time` element, with the `data-namespace` attribute as `x` the element would now be `x-date-time`.
+Therefore if `date-time` defined a `date-time` element, with the `data-namespace` attribute as `x` the element would now be `x-date-time` which helps to prevent naming conflicts.

 ## Testing